tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 - What proportion of alerts are correct?
 - What happens after an alert?

-> **Memory rule:** The rarer the event, the more carefully you must interpret a positive alert.
+> The rarer the event, the more carefully you must interpret a positive alert.

 ---